davidseve/argocd-pullrequest-vaildation/README.md

 helm upgrade pipelines ./pullrequest/pipeline/ --install --set argocd.token=<<ArgCD-token>>
 ```

-From this moment, when a PR is CREATED in your Bitbucket repository, a new PipelineRun wil be created as follows:

 Remember to select the 'Create a pull request for this change' option

 ![Commit changes](images/05.bitbucket-webhook_commit.png)

-Once you Commit the changes, your pipeline will be triggered:
+Once you update (Commit) the changes in your repo, your pipeline will be triggered as follows:

 ![Pipeline run](images/06.bitbucket-webhook_pipelinerun.png)